-Viability studies are usually requested by a bank or other financial institution considering lending money to, or investing in a client.
-Typically these types of studies are undertaken when a client requires a new loan or extension to an existing loan, or if the borrower has gone into receivership.
-The studies are normally carried out by a specialist organisation that has been appointed by the bank.
-The bank normally requires the client meets the cost of the study undertaken and this can result in difficulty in determining which party actually received the supply.
-HMRC considers the supply can only received by the party who contracted the study.
-This view has been confirmed in the tribunal case Eagle Trust.
+Viability studies are usually requested by a bank or other financial institution considering lending money to, or investing in, a client.
+Typically, these types of studies are undertaken when a client requires a new loan or extension to an existing loan, or if the borrower has gone into receivership.
+It can be difficult to decide in these circumstances who is the ‘true’ recipient of the supply.
+For details, see the Holding companies ― who is the recipient of the supply? guidance note.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 This guidance note explains how to calculate the amount of tax that arises under the lifetime charge.
 In general terms the lifetime charge will apply to individuals who transfer property into a trust that is subject to the relevant property regime.
 See the Chargeable transfers and Occasions of